3lim/FinanceIDP/README.md

 ### Config
 - Rename _config.yml.template_ to _config.yml_
 - Add your Twitter API authentication details obtained by following the steps under section 1 [here](http://socialmedia-class.org/twittertutorial.html) to the respective entries in the config file
+- Edit the keywords you want to follow in _data/stock-list.txt_